Explained: What to expect from Economic Survey 2020?

 The survey is crucial with GDP growth hitting rate a more than six-year low of 4.5 per cent in the September quarter and consumer inflation soaring to 7.35 per cent in December - the worst level recorded since July 2014.

-The economic survey is expected to project India's growth of 6% to 6.5% in the next year starting April 1, boosted by a series of fiscal measures.
+The economic survey is expected to project India's growth of 6 per cent to 6.5 per cent in the next year starting April 1, boosted by a series of fiscal measures.